freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/conclusion/en.md

 ## More reading material

-- If you haven't done so already, read through [the pattern guide](/guides/patterns/) which provides a good overview of how patterns work under the hood
+- If you haven't done so already, read through [the design guide](/guides/designs/) which provides a good overview of how designs work under the hood
 - Bookmark [the FreeSewing API docs](/reference/api/), they are your reference every time you're not entirely certain how something works
-- Have a look at [the design guide](/guides/best-practices/) for best practices that will help you make the best possible patterns
+- Have a look at [the pattern design best practices](/guides/best-practices/) for best practices that will help you make the best possible patterns

 ## What to do next